Holiday rentals in Lizard

 Beachside Home on SW coast path, Lizard Peninsula

 Accommodation for two in quiet village, thirty nine steps above the beach, with direct access onto coast path.
 Fantastic views, clean air and rural surroundings in a well equipped annexe.
 Please note we are fairly isolated with no shop but the pub has recently sold and will reopen November2025.
+Up date….hurrah the village pub, the Five Pilchards, a 3 minute walk away, is now open with a great menu as well!.

 Guest favourite

-4.91 out of 5 average rating, 188 reviews
+4.74 out of 5 average rating, 140 reviews

 Popular amenities for Lizard holiday rentals

-All About Lizard
+All about Lizard

 The most southerly point on the British mainland, Lizard is a remote village in Cornwall situated on a peninsula whose rugged cliffs loom over the stunning turquoise waters of the Celtic Sea, part of the Atlantic.
 Despite its name, there are no lizards in the village, as “lizard” means “high place” in Cornish.